 For our website gdprstart.com we use Kajabi, LLC as a processor, including the website itself, blog, online store and online course portal.
 Kajabi is owned and operated by a US company subject to legislation which, according to the Schrems II judgment, is challenging when it comes to our privacy.

-That said, we’d like to highlight that we’ve taken every precaution to secure your personal data in the safest way possible with the systems and tools that we use.
+We’d like to highlight that we’ve taken every precaution to secure your personal data in the safest way possible with the systems and tools that we use.
 We don’t collect more data than we need, store them no longer than what’s strictly necessary, and we have robust internal security measures (use of password manager, strong passwords (40+ characters, where possible), multifactor authentication (where possible), strict data sharing routines etc.).

-We also carry out a risk assessment for each data processor - especially those located in third countries and/or that store personal data in third countries.
+We also carry out a risk assessment for each processor - especially those located in third countries and/or that store personal data in third countries.
 If so, we review transfer tools and also do a transfer impact assessment.
-Finally, we assess the data processor against the processing activity in question.
-All use of data processors and storage of personal data in third countries has been thoroughly considered and (risk) assessed.
+Finally, we assess the processor against the processing activity in question.
+All use of processors and storage of personal data in third countries has been thoroughly considered and (risk) assessed.

-Here is an overview of the personal data we process for your online purchase (with HQ country/country of storage), as well as a link to the data processors’ privacy notices:
+Here is an overview of the personal data we process for your online purchase (with HQ country/country of storage), as well as a link to the processors’ privacy notices:

 - Kajabi (USA/USA): data from purchase form (except payment card details), Stripe ID, payment details, last login date etc.